Noxiuam/Box-Patch/README.md

 ## Ascension

-- Thunger Gun given after 3 box hits
+- Thundergun given after 3 box hits
 - Gersh Devices are given on the second box move after or on 2 hits of the new box